bmonews2018/info/en-US/info/employer.md

 ### 2.4	How do Employers post jobs on the app?

-Employers can do the postings by clicking ‘’My Business’’ > ‘’Job Management’’ > ‘’Post Job ‘’ > Fill in the requirements > Click ‘’ Save’’.
+Employers can do the postings by clicking "My Business" > "Job Management" > "Post Job" > Fill in the requirements > Click "Save".

 ### 2.5	Can I check if my postings are still valid or expired?

-You may check your postings at:  ‘’Job Management’’ > ‘’My Posted Job’’, there are options for ‘’My Open Jobs‘’, ‘’My Expired Jobs’’ and ‘’My Closed Jobs’’.
+You may check your postings at:  "Job Management" > "My Posted Job", there are options for "My Open Jobs", "My Expired Jobs" and "My Closed Jobs".

 ### 2.6	If I’m not satisfied with the job I posted for, can I cancel the posting?

-Yes, you may cancel your postings at: ‘’Job Management’’ > ‘’My Posted Job’, there are options for ‘’My Open Jobs‘’, ‘’My Expired Jobs’’ and ‘’My Closed Jobs’’.
-Click on the position you wish to cancel then click ‘’Close’’.
+Yes, you may cancel your postings at: "Job Management" > "My Posted Job", there are options for "My Open Jobs", "My Expired Jobs" and "My Closed Jobs".
+Click on the position you wish to cancel then click "Close".

 ### 2.7	If I forget my email address, how can the Customer Service team help to track back my email address?